 The Brazos River is a throwback to days of old when Comanches dominated the area.
 It remains largely undeveloped as it has for hundreds of years.
-The section between Possum Kingdom Dam and US Highway 180, at about 41.4 miles downriver, is a Class I flatwater stream with occasional small rapids (Class I-).
+The section between SH 16 about 2 miles below Possum Kingdom Dam and US Highway 180, at about 38.4 miles downriver, is a Class I flatwater stream with occasional small rapids (Class I-).
 There are places where the river flows below 500 foot cliffs of native Texas granite, and where a wide spectrum of colors abound in the trees, rocks and soil.
 Cedars cover the hills and mountains surrounding the river valley, and adjoining lands are home to elm, willow, cedar and oaks covering rock outcroppings and high bluffs offering spectacular vistas of the nearby Palo Pinto Mountains.
 Sand bars provide excellent riverside campsites, increasing in fequency the further downriver you go.

 This section of the river is frequently paddled and crowding can be a minor issue, especially in the spring and summer months.
 Primary activities are canoeing, though some kayaking and tubing is done.
 Rafts would probably not enjoy the usually low waters and strong southerly headwinds that can literally blow you and your boat back upriver unless you are paddling hard.
 If the wind's a blowin', then I would reconsider goin'!